Professional Achievement Grant Terms and Conditions

 With the Horizons Teacher Degree Program, the cost of the Early Childhood Education Associate's and Bachelor's degrees are covered up to 100%!
 3

-All other Rasmussen College programs receive a 10% grant off of tuition.
+All other Rasmussen University programs receive a 10% grant off of tuition.
 For a list of other program offerings and more details, visit rasmussen.co/brighthorizons10.

 up to 100% coverage on qualified programs